sotatek-dev/mina-snap/packages/snap/README.md

 Your DApp now can connect to the snap by calling `wallet_requestSnaps` method with `http://localhost:8080` as the snapId

 (Reference: https://docs.metamask.io/guide/snaps-rpc-api.html#wallet-requestsnaps)

+## Using published snap
+Connect to the snap by calling `wallet_requestSnaps` method with `npm:test-mina-snap` as the snapId

 ## Notes

 - Babel is used for transpiling TypeScript to JavaScript, so when building with the CLI,